steqeq/0000/docs/contribute/toolchain.md

 ## Sphinx

 [Sphinx](https://www.sphinx-doc.org/en/master/) is a documentation generator originally used for Python.
-It is now widely used in the Open Source community.
+It is now widely used in the open source community.
 Originally, Sphinx supported reStructuredText (RST) based documentation, but Markdown support is now available.
 ROCm documentation plans to default to Markdown for new projects.